 The trunk of the white banyan tree glowed red for a split second, like it was being superheated from the inside.
 Then it violently exploded.

-Sakura jumped.
-A second later the trunkless crown of the tree detonated like an over-pressurized furnace.
-The roaring shockwave blasted her forward in the air.
-She managed to catch herself on the hanging branches of a nearby tree.
-Then she was running fast away from that place, jumping from tree to tree between the mazes of thorns.
+A second later the trunkless crown of the tree also detonated, exploding like an over-pressurized furnace.
+The roaring shockwave was so massive that it blasted Sakura forward in the air, though she was nowhere close to the source.
+She almost dropped Ino, but managed to catch herself on the hanging branches of a nearby tree.
+Then she was running away as fast as she could, jumping from tree to tree.
 She did not stop until she had run out of breath.
 Then she looked back.

 A tall white stump jutted up from the earth, like a dead statue with its body cut off.
 Above it, where the tree had been, there was a haze of shimmering steam the color of gold…